saikumar0204/to-do-app/README.md

 # to-do-app
-It is simple note -making application where we can add and delte notes
+It is simple note-making fullstack application where we can add and delte notes

 # to download packages
 npm install